Honesty Story

 I am not at all surprised.
 This is Indonesia, dude; not China, Hongkong, Vietnam, Singapore or even Malaysia.
 Where there is higher concentration of Chinese, robberies and gangsterism are rampant.
 The Indonesian have less aggressive characteristic as oppose to the Chinese.
 I hope I do not sound too racist but on my many trips to China, my Chinese business associates always commented that they are surprised at the lack of gang related violence, robberies and bullyings in Indonesia society; despite Indonesia earned its reputation as the worst anti-Chinese nation.
 In China, one could even be killed for a body organ in a public toilet.

-7. Dragonwall Says:
+7. Dragonwall says:

 created this site to vent their frustration?